Our Governance

 Subsequently, as an Operating Partner for leading UK venture capital firms, he used his insights to support early and growth-stage private ventures.
 He currently serves as Chair of three international orthopaedic and spine surgery-focused firms and is a NED of a US-based digital health business.

-Third Warden: Kunle Olafare
+Third Warden: Nick Scarles

 Helen Gough